safdotdev/safacoda/scratchpad/pactflow-bi-directional-with-drift/step3.md

 This is the recommended approach for CI/CD pipelines where interactive login is not available.

-Once you have set you tokens, you can verify authentication with:
+Once you have set you tokens, you can login with:

 👉 `drift auth login`{{execute}}

+and verify the status with:

+👉 `drift auth status`{{execute}}

 #### Create your First Test Suite